MembershipWhy Should I Join?

 We build community.

-Through seminars, panels, workshops, our website, our national conference, our regional programming, our alliance with the Dramatists Guild Fund, the Lilly Awards and the DLDF, we unite as a community of writers for writers, a tribe that is 7000 strong.
+Through seminars, panels, workshops, our website, our national conference, our regional programming, our alliance with the Dramatists Guild Foundation, the Lilly Awards and the DLDF, we unite as a community of writers for writers, a tribe that is 7000 strong.
 When we speak, we speak for the thousands that have paved the way before us and the thousands to come after us.
 The only agenda we have is to do right by the writer.

 We partner with some of our country’s leading development organizations and colleges/universities to advance the interests of dramatists everywhere.